beancount/beanlabs/beanlabs/washsales/README.md

-Scripts to handle wash sales.
+# Scripts to Handle Wash Sales

 This is a set of scripts and plugins which I use to identify and mark stock sales that are to be washed according to the rules set by the IRS.
 There are two